ezippo/hoomd3_phosphorylation/README.md

                         step is added.
 If 'nophospho' phosphorylation and exchange are deactivated.

   --logenergy    :   If specified, the log file will store also the potential energy acting on each particle for each pair potential.

+  -sp , --specialLJ  :  If specified, add a Lennard-Jones potential with depth of k_B T/10 between each pairs of beads belonging to 2 different conserved regions of TDP-43 LCD (residues 320-332).

 **Input file**